 Some text.
 This is a mini-page.
-The The rest of the line. ☐ ↑ Output

-text inside it is formatted

-as usual.

-Paragraph breaks can

-also be used, but there is

-no indentation by default ^a .
+The text inside it is The rest of the line. [↑] ^{Output} formatted as usual.
+Paragraph breaks can also be used, but there is no indentation by default^a.

-^a and this is how a footnote ap-
+^aand this is how a footnote appears

-pears L Quitant

 Note that the width can be specified relative to the current line width, using the length register \linewidth.
 For example, will start a mini-page that is half the width of the current line.
+There is also a corresponding command which behaves in a similar way.
+So the above example can be rewritten using a \parbox:

+'''

 \begin{minipage}{0.5\linewidth}

+'''